babaazmath1-hub/super-k/README.md

 # super-k
-to set a new shop
+to set a new shop in andhra pradesh